You’ve invested in a beautiful logo.

 If there’s one word that might encapsulate the habits of successful brands, it is arguably consistency.

-Behind any identity, from Coca-Cola’s huge presence to smaller but equally memorable brands like Dollar Shave Club, is a clear and consistent delivery.
-The critical part is that this can’t just be online, or in print: it needs to be evenly applied across anywhere your company interacts with your customers.
+From Coca-Cola’s huge presence to smaller but equally memorable brands like Dollar Shave Club, behind any successful brand identity is a clear and consistent delivery.
+The critical part is that this can’t just be online or in print: it needs to be evenly applied anywhere your company interacts with your customers.

-Dollar Shave Club earned attention with their funny, viral videos (and inexpensive, well-made products).
+Dollar Shave Club earned attention from the moment they started their business with their funny, viral videos (and inexpensive, well-made products).
 Here’s a good example:

 Keeping a consistent voice gets especially tricky on social networks.
 Social networks constrain brands in many different ways.